viney-shih/goroutines/README.md

 Package **goroutines** is an efficient, flexible, and lightweight goroutine pool written in Go.
 It provides a easy way to deal with several kinds of concurrent tasks with limited resource.

-Inspired by [fastsocket](https://github.com/faceair/fastsocket), the implementation is based on channel.
+Inspired by [fastsocket](https://github.com/faceair/fastsocket), the implementation is based on **channel**.
 It adopts pubsub model for dispatching tasks, and holding surplus tasks in queue if submitted more than the capacity of pool.

 ## Features
 - Spawning and managing arbitrary number of asynchronous goroutines as a worker pool.